 Drug trafficking is very serious.
-Depending on where or how the offense occurs, it can be charged as either a state or federal crime.
-In either case, it is always a felony, which means if you're convicted, you could be spending years to life in prison.
+Depending on where or how the offense occurs, it can be charged as a state or federal crime.
+In either case, it is always a felony, which means if you're convicted, you could spend years to life in prison.

 What Is Drug Trafficking?

 Generally defined, drug trafficking is committed when you manufacture, sell, or transport illegal substances.
 Illegal substances are drugs listed on state and federal controlled substance schedules.
 The schedules are based and ranked on how addictive a drug is, whether it has an accepted medical use, and the potential for physical and/or psychological dependence on the drug.

 Drug trafficking is a state crime when it occurs within state lines.
 However, it becomes a federal offense if the transaction crosses state or country lines.
 In many cases, a federal drug trafficking conviction can result in harsher punishments than that for a state-level offense.
 Regardless, being found guilty can severely impact your life.